Hire a Princess Yacht

 While you’re planning your charter, you should be aware that there are usually two additional costs to budget for.
 The first is the Advanced Provisioning Allowance (generally calculated at around a quarter of the charter price), which enables the crew to buy food and fuel in accordance with the broker’s input before returning any leftover funds.
 The second is a tip for the crew, which is usually paid directly to your Captain or indirectly via your broker at the end of the holiday.
 Around 10% is fairly standard but it is of course discretionary.
 If in any doubt about either expense, simply ask your broker for clarification.

-Luxury yacht charter: five top tips
+Luxury Princess yacht charter hire: five top tips

 - For reliable support, choose a company that guarantees to be available for advice and assistance 24 hours a day.